-Flea markets, or loppemarked in Danish, is one of the best highlights of summer especially for people who love second–hand (used but in good condition stuff) that you can buy for a very cheap price.
-As early as April, different places around Copenhagen hold flea markets which lasts until early fall.
-Usually a weekend event, flea markets are a local destination for families, youngsters, expats and avid collectors.
+Flea markets, or loppemarked in Danish, are one of the most exciting highlights of summertime, especially for those who love finding second–hand (used but in good condition) items at incredibly low prices.
+Starting as early as April, flea markets around Copenhagen typically run until early fall and usually take place on weekends, making them a popular destination for families, youngsters, expats, and avid collectors alike.

-Why does a lot of Copenhageners love to go to loppemarked?
+Why do Copenhageners love to go to loppemarked?

-Let‘s just say going through stuff in flea markets is like opening a gift.
-You never know what you will get because of the different kinds of stuff people bring in and sell.
-From musical instruments to sports stuff, house furniture to jewelries — in loppemarked, the selection of items you could potentially stumble upon is immense.
+Let‘s just say rummaging through flea markets is like opening a surprise gift.
+You never know what you may find due to the vast array of items people bring to sell.
+From musical instruments to sports equipment, home furnishings to jewelry — in flea markets, the selection of items you could potentially stumble upon is immense.
 Whatever it is you‘re looking for, chances are you can find it in a flea market.

-Students, expats, and locals rummage through piles of used but still in good condition signature and locally made clothes, shoes, jewelry, gadgets, antiques, furniture, porcelain, vintage stuff, books and other collectible items which can be bought for as low as 5 DKK (krones).
-To get the best deals, it is essential to have a good eye on the stuff that you want and to haggle for the price you‘re willing to pay for it.
-But if you don‘t find any stuff you like on your first visit, don’t worry.
-The sellers and products vary from week to week.
+Students, expats, and locals can discover a treasure trove of second–hand finds when perusing the piles of signature and locally made garments, shoes, jewelry, gadgets, antiques, furniture, porcelain, vintage items, books, and other collectible items on offer at bargain prices starting from as little as 10 DKK (krones).
+To get the best deals, it is essential to have a keen eye and to haggle for the price you‘re willing to pay.
+However, don‘t be disheartened if you don‘t find any items to your liking on your first visit.
+The sellers and products are ever–changing and vary from week to week.

-If you missed taking a trip to any flea markets during spring and summer, there are also selected flea markets shops around Copenhagen that is open all year round like Den Blå Hal, loppehylder.dk, and Turbos Loppebazar.
+If you missed taking a trip to any flea markets during the spring and summer months, don‘t fret!
+There are several select flea market shops around Copenhagen that are open all year round, such as Den Blå Hal, loppehylder.dk, and Turbos Loppebazar.

-For the meantime, gather those coins and small bills you’ve spared the last few months and plan a trip to the local loppemarked near you.
-Oh, and don’t forget to bring a bag for your purchases.
-Happy haggling!
+So, start gathering those coins and small bills you have been saving up over the last few months and plan a trip to the nearest loppemarked.
+Don‘t forget to bring a bag for all of your purchases, and happy haggling!